dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

        <jwks-uri-configuration>
    ```

-   In above example, `<well-known-openid-configuration>` is the JSON response from IdP for request to _/.well-known/openid-configuration_.
+   In above example, `<well-known-openid-configuration>` is the JSON response from the IdP for request to _/.well-known/openid-configuration_.
 Notice however that the `jwks_uri` value in `<well-known-openid-configuration>` should be set to `"/discovery/keys"`.
 For `<jwks-uri-configuration>`, use the JSON response from IdP for JWKS URI.
 1. Go to the {{site.prodname}} Manager UI.
 The OIDC authorization flow starts automatically.

 #### Create a user and login using OAuth2 authentication